CoopCollective/coopcollective.github.io/_posts/2021-09-04-breeding-introduction.md

 Breeding will require a hen and a rooster but if you do not have both in your coop do not fear as there will be some way to allow owners to breed with birds from other coops.

-We know that when breeding takes place the hen will be the one to keep the egg.
-What the rooster gets in the deal is currently not clear but it could be an ETH payment from the owner of the hen that they were bred with.
+We know that when breeding takes place one owner will be paying the ETH fee and that owner will receive the egg.
+So in a scenario where you have a rooster that you want to breed you can either pay a fee to breed with someone else’s hen and receive an egg or you can set him to allow others to breed with your rooster in which case you would receive part of the breeding fee.
+If you decide to just stay in your own coop and breed your rooster with your own hen then the fee that you pay would go to the game rather than paying yourself for breeding.

 It will not be possible to breed as often as you can afford and instead each bird will have a cool down period between breedings.
 The Developers have confirmed that they intend for that cool down to get longer after each time you breed a chicken.
 But before you worry that your chicken will go down in value each time you breed them the intention is to make it so that birds who have been bred more are producing better offspring.
 If this is executed properly the increased value of the chicks should offset any value that was lost by having a longer cool-down.
 It is also worth noting that the breeding cool-down will have nothing to do with a chicken being able to race.

 The other piece we know is that the stock of a bird will decline as they get further removed from the original spicy generation.
 There are six different stocks: spicy, robust, fresh, crisp, tender, and bland with each stock generally getting weaker than the previous one.
 With smart breeding though it will be possible to create winners in those lower stocks so even if you do not own a spicy chicken it does not mean it is game over for you.

 ## The list of what we do not currently know about breeding is much longer than what we do know.